terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 Denoised exact sequence variants (ESVs) are generated using VSEARCH with the unoise3 algorithm (Edgar, 2016).
 This step removes any PhiX contamination, sequences with predicted errors, and rare sequences.
 This step also produces zero-radius OTUs (Zotus) also referred to commonly as amplicon sequence variants (ASVs), ESVs, or 100% operational taxonomic unit (OTU) clusters.
 Here, we define rare sequences to be sequence clusters containing only one or two reads (singletons and doubletons) and these are removed as 'noise'.
 Putative chimeric sequences are then removed using the uchime3_denovo algorithm in VSEARCH.

 An ESV table that tracks read number for each ESV in each sample is generated with VSEARCH.
+The command --search_exact is used because it is faster than --usearch_global with --id 1.0 and optimized for finding exact matches.

 18S taxonomic assignments are made using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007) using the 18S classifier v4.0 reference dataset trained on sequences obtained from SILVA 138 SSU Ref Nr99 (Preusse et al., 2007) available from https://github.com/terrimporter/18SClassifier .  **Note that the SILVA reference set was modified to remove sequences without a SILVA assignment at the genus rank.**

-The final output is reformatted to add read numbers for each sample and column headers to improve readability.
+The final output, rdp.csv, is reformatted to add read numbers for each sample and column headers to improve readability.
+This file contains read counts for each ESV for each sample as well as taxonomic assignments with bootstrap support values.  rdp.csv can be read into R, filtered, reformatted, and reshaped to create an ESV x sample table filled with read counts for standard biodiversity analyses.

-Read and ESV statistics are provided for various steps of the program are also provided.

 ## Prepare your environment to run the pipeline